 American Payment Plan (APP) to all students as an alternative to paying your bill in full at the start of each term.
 The plan splits your Fall or Spring semester balance into convenient monthly payments, with no interest charged.
 By budgeting ahead for the upcoming term's charges, you may be able to reduce the amount of loans needed for the school year.

 AU has established an Emergency Financial Aid Fund to ensure that students whose situations change significantly are able to continue their studies through to graduation, despite financial challenges they may face on the way.
 The Class of 2012, many of whom either faced economic hardship themselves or witnessed classmates struggling to stay in school, decided that their senior class gift would be a

 donation to the Emergency Financial Aid Fund.
 After hearing of the senior class's efforts, AU's deans matched dollar for dollar the donations from students graduating in their school or college.
 The end result--$14,000 was added to the fund.

 - AU tuition has been, and will continue to be, within the mid-market range of peer institutions.

-- AU is committed to using its resources to create socioeconomic diversity on campus.
-For the most recent entering classes, Pell-eligible students constitute approximately 20%of the new students.
+- AU is committed to using its resources to create access, opportunity, and student success.
+We meet 100% of the demonstrated institutional financial need of all eligible first-time freshmen, and continue this level of support through undergraduate degree completion at AU.
+Additionally, for the most recent entering classes, Pell-eligible students constitute approximately 20%of the new students.

 - In addition to the funds set aside in the budget for financial aid (the university's 3rd largest budget expenditure), AU's Financial Aid Office spent $6 million last year from the Emergency Financial Aid Fund to ensure that students whose situations change are able to continue their studies through graduation.

 - AU is dedicated to increasing the amount of donor based scholarships that are available to students.
-Last year, AU raised $2.4 million for scholarships, against a goal of $1 million.
+Last year, AU raised $1.2 million for scholarships.